apache/airavata/docs/tutorial/gateways2019_tutorial.md

 To be able to create a custom output viewer we'll need to write some Python code.
-First, we'll get a local version of the Django portal running which we'll use as a developer environment.
+First, we'll get a local version of the Django portal running which we'll use as a development environment.

 ### Setup local Django portal development environment

 1. Make sure you have Python 3.6+ installed.
+See
-See [https://www.python.org/downloads/]() for downloadable packages or use your system's package manager.
+   <https://www.python.org/downloads/> for downloadable packages or use your
+   system's package manager.
 2. You'll also need npm 6.4.1+ to build the JavaScript frontend code.
 Please install